Vegan Ginger Cookies

 For the ginger cookies in particular, I use dark brown sugar.
 There’s no molasses needed for this recipe because you get the dark and rich flavour from the sugar alone.

-I also prefer to use vegan butter over vegetable or coconut oil which you’ll see in some other recipes.
+I also prefer to use vegan margarine over vegetable or coconut oil which you’ll see in some other recipes.

-I think the butter gives a much nicer flavour and I love that it firms up as it cools.
+I think the margarine gives a much nicer flavour and I love that it firms up as it cools.
 This means that the more the cookies cool, the chewier they will become.

 How to make vegan ginger cookies